 Bulletproof materials (also known as ballistic materials) are gaining increasing popularity among non-military and non-law enforcement civilians because of their ability to save lives.

 However, when most people think of something bulletproof, they often think of thick steel walls or a massive tank, not fabrics and fibers.
-In reality, though, there are many different ballistic materials, each with their own advantages and disadvantages.
+In reality, though, there are many different ballistic materials, each with its own advantages and disadvantages.

 For example, it takes around 1/4”-1/2” (0.6 – 1.27 cm) of steel or upwards 3/4” (1.9 cm) of aluminum to stop a 9mm round, depending on the angle of the shot.